davidledwards/gps-clock/README.md

 A fourth LED display was introduced to support showing *seconds*, which meant splitting the time display into two separate 4-digit components.
 Also, both of these components were increased in size from 0.56 inches to 1.2 inches in order to achieve a new design aesthetic.

-The first time-related LED display (referred to as TIME_UPPER in the source code) shows a 12/24 hour indicator in the leftmost digit: in 12-hour mode, `A` for AM and `P` for PM; in 24-hour mode, `H` is always displayed.
+The first LED display (referred to as TIME_UPPER in the source code) shows a 12/24 hour indicator in the leftmost digit: in 12-hour mode, `A` for AM and `P` for PM; in 24-hour mode, `H` is always displayed.
 The second LED display (referred to as TIME_LOWER in the source code) shows minutes and seconds.

 <img src="images/led-display-large.jpg" style="zoom:25%;" />